-Micro-nutrients are described as the trace minerals, vitamins, amino acids and phytochemical that typically come from fruits, vegetables, nuts, seeds, herbs and spices.
+Micronutrients are described as the trace minerals, vitamins, amino acids, and phytochemicals that typically come from fruits, vegetables, nuts, seeds, herbs, and spices (10).

 They allow the body to produce complex but crucial substances like enzymes and hormones that help with hair growth

 Macronutrients on the other hand are the larger nutrients that we do need, but are found in abundance in our modern diet.
 These are the protein and carbohydrate.

 Our body needs them for energy and muscle growth, but we usually have enough of them in our diet and the abundance of them means we don’t need more for our hair.

 But by eating these macronutrients we essentially push out the foods that contain high amounts of micronutrients meaning we could actually be completely undernourished.